Skip to main content

 In December, there's an array of free events and activities you can take part in to kick off your festive celebrations.
 Plan your Christmas calendar with these Perth events.

-- The Rio Tinto Christmas Lights Trail lights up the city and Northbridge with 20 amazing light installation every night until 1st January.
+• 28th Nov - 28th Dec: The Rio Tinto Christmas Lights Trail lights up the city and Northbridge with 22 amazing light installation every night from 6pm-1am.

-- Watch on TV, or head along to the Alinta Energy Christmas Pageant, kicking off on Saturday 7th December at 7:30pm on St Georges Terrace.
+• 6th Dec: Alinta Energy Christmas Pageant.
+Watch on TV or head along to the event, kicking off on Saturday 6th December at 7pm on St Georges Terrace.

 Where are the best Christmas lights?